Moses Brown School: History

-As the Quakers were early advocates of gender equality, Moses Brown School was a co-educational school.
-However, in 1926 it became a boys-only Boarding school as was the fashion for Prep School in U.S. society at the time.
-As attitudes again became more liberal, it again became coed in 1976.
-Well-known faculty over the years included the twin Quaker educators Alfred and Albert Smiley in the mid-Nineteenth Century and noted children's author Scott Corbett in the 1960s.
-"Moses Brown School: A History of its Third Half-Century" by Bill Paxton, covers the school's history during the period 1919–1969.

-The school transitioned to a private day school in the 1980s.
+The Quakers were early advocates of women's education, and Moses Brown School was co-educational.
+However, in 1926 it became a boys-only boarding school, as was the fashion for prestigious college-prep schools in the United States at the time.
+It again became coed in 1976.
+Well-known faculty over the years included the twin Quaker educators Alfred and Albert Smiley in the mid-Nineteenth Century and children's author Scott Corbett in the 1960s.
+It transitioned in the 1980s from a boarding school to a private day school.